An active learning approach for improving the performance of equilibrium based chemical simulations

 We have shown that our method has two main features which make it very attractive.
 Firstly, it is very efficient from a practical point of view thanks to the Gaussian Process modeling which enables us to sequentially build the surrogate model with a low number of points and almost no parameters to tune.
 Secondly, its very low computational burden makes its use possible on complex chemical reactions involving singular behaviors like precipitation and dissolution of minerals.
-These features pave the way for further applications with a much larger set of reactive species or with coupled physical processes namely in reactive transport modeling.
+Our method could also be applied to more complex geochemical systems like surface complexation or ion exchange that can be described with laws of mass action.
+Effectively, these two features have further potential applications on much larger sets of reactive species or with coupled physical processes namely in reactive transport modeling.
 This will be the subject of a future work.